shabeer-syed/ACEs/about.md

 ## Feedback & Contributions
 --------------------------------------------
 We are continuously working to make this platform and the ACE indicators easier to access and implement.
-This website is open source and hosted via Github with changes [openly recorded](https://github.com/shabeer-syed/ACEs/tree/gh-pages).
+All platform activity is publicly logged.
+All code for data management and analysis is shared under open licenses.
+This website is open source and hosted via [Github](https://github.com/shabeer-syed/ACEs/tree/gh-pages).

-If you would like to contribute or provide feedback, please contact: s.syed.16@ucl.ac.uk
+If you would like to contribute or provide feedback, please get in touch at s.syed.16@ucl.ac.uk

 ## More information about ACEs
 --------------------------------------------